jefersonprimer/flappy-bird-game/README.md

 4. Start the game by using the command `python3 main.py`.
 5. Use the spacebar key on the keyboard to control the bird's upward movement.
 6. If the player collides, they can restart the game by pressing the ESC key.

-## Why This Project?

-- A great opportunity to enhance your fundamental Python programming skills.
-- An engaging and interactive way to dive into game programming.
-- A chance to practice game mechanics and using the Pygame library.

 ## Contributions and Development